AlexKhutor/Dembones-EA-python-maya/README.md

 Important:

-- `DemBones.exe` is not shipped inside the archive.
+- `DemBones.exe` is not shipped inside this repository.
 - First install requires internet access to download `DemBones.exe`.
 - If `DemBones.exe` is already present in the installed Maya module, installer will reuse it and skip download.